 Equity Securities Risk.
 The Fund invests in equity securities, which are subject to changes in value that may be attributable to market perception of a particular issuer or to general stock market fluctuations that affect all issuers.
 Investments in equity securities may be more volatile than investments in other asset classes.
-The Underlying Index is composed of common stocks, which generally subject their holders to more risks than preferred stocks and debt securities because common stocks and debt securities upon the bankruptcy of the issuer.
+The Underlying Index is composed of common stocks, which generally subject their holders to more risks than preferred stocks and debt securities because common stockholders' claims are subordinated to those of holders of preferred stocks and debt securities upon the bankruptcy of the issuer.